You are here

 About the Wisconsin Chapter

-Dr. Deep serves as the official representative of the College for the Georgia Chapter, providing a link between members at the local level and leadership at the national level.
+Dr. Deep serves as the official representative of the College for the Wisconsin Chapter, providing a link between members at the local level and leadership at the national level.
 To learn more about Dr. Deep, read his bio.